turbot/tailpipe-docs/docs/manage/workspaces.md

 ---
-title: Managing Workspaces
+title: Manage Workspaces
-sidebar_label: Workspaces
 ---

-# Managing Workspaces
+# Manage Workspaces

 A Tailpipe workspace is a profile that defines the environment in which Tailpipe operates.